-Pirate Lesson Plans Ideas
+Pirate Lesson Plans Ideas & Pirate Books for Kids

 There are a lot of cool things you can do with pirates during your lessons like:

-• Watch a fun pirate movie
+• Watch a funny pirate movie

-2. Name Ye Pirate
+Name Ye Pirate with a Pirate Talk Translator

 Want nerdy pirate fun?
 Check out some pirate science and pirate themed STEM activities:

 Pirate Arts and Crafts Activities

 What’s a pirate party without pirate food?

-We made a fruit salad to look like jewels and called it “Pirate Treasure,” some chicken tenders turned into a “Walk the (Chicken) Plank,” and — our favorite — chocolate covered brownie bites became “Pirate Cannonballs” (recipe below).
+We made a fruit salad to look like jewels and called it “Pirate Treasure,” chicken tenders turned into a “Walk the (Chicken) Plank,” and — our favorite — chocolate covered brownie bites became Pirate Cannonballs.

-6. Pirate Party Games
+Pirate Party Games / Pirate Theme Games

-However, when we had a pirate party one time, the biggest hit — by far — was a treasure scavenger hunt.
+However, when we had a pirate party, the biggest hit — by far — was a treasure scavenger hunt.

 Play Pop Up Pirate! (easy game with pirates to add to kindergarten pirate activities or preschool lesson plans pirates games)